prashantabellad/k6-api-performance-test/README.md

 # Test Analysis

-You will test analysis report in `/biorev/PrashantBellad_Performance_Round2_Tests.pdf`
+You can view the test analysis report at `/biorev/PrashantBellad_Performance_Round2_Tests.pdf`